Akira6713/Salary-Prediciton-BI/README.md

 ## Author
 Eric Ramirez

-## Goal
+## Purpose
-The goal of this code is to accurately predict the salary of a potential employee who is asking for a salary of $160,000.
+The goal of this script is to accurately predict the salary of a potential employee who is asking for a salary of $160,000.
 He claims that this was his previous salary, and his LinkedIn profile indicates he is a Regional Manager with 2 years of experience.
 This positions him between a Regional Manager and a Partner in our dataset.
 The hiring manager wants to use this model to analyze if his requested salary is above or below the market value, aiding in salary negotiations.

 ## Dataset
 The dataset used in this analysis contains the following information: